glouppe/talk-kva-2025/talk.md

 ???

 Inverse problems are common in science, because experimental measurements are neither direct nor perfect.
-Instead, we have to deal with instrumental noise, limited resolution, and incomplete observations.
+Instead, we have to deal with instrumental noise, limited resolution, incomplete or indirect observations.
 As a result, our only resort is to guess the underlying physical state or model parameters that could have led to these observations, and to quantify the uncertainty in our estimates.

 Formally, we want to estimate either the posterior distribution $p(x|y)$ of latent states $x$ given noisy observations $y$, or the posterior distribution $p(\theta|y)$ of model parameters $\theta$.